meganalnico/simple-core/Heritage.md

 by a powerful wanderlust, halflings make up for their short stature with an abundance of bravado and curiosity.
-At once excitable and easy-going, halflings like to keep an even temper and a steady eye on opportunity, and are not as prone as some of the more volatile races to violent or emotional outbursts.
+At once excitable and easy-going, halflings like to keep an even temper and a steady eye on opportunity, and are not as prone as some of the more volatile peoples to violent or emotional outbursts.
 Even in the jaws of catastrophe, a halfling almost never loses his sense of humor.